 The Criminal Code allows for 13 or 14 jurors to be sworn where the trial judge considers it advisable in the interests of justice.
 In making this decision, the judge considers, among other things, the risk that a mistrial could result from the discharge of too many jurors.

 Furthermore, the Criminal Code provides that, unless the court is satisfied that it would not be in the interests of justice, rulings on preliminary motions (disclosure, admissibility of evidence, and Charter motions) made during the first trial are binding in any new trial resulting from a mistrial.
 Therefore, there may be greater incentive to simply continue the proceedings without the jury, rather than seeking a new trial and starting from the presentation of the evidence on the merits before another jury.

 Additionally, although the judge’s role in a jury trial is primarily to adjudicate questions of law, the judge nonetheless follows the evidence adduced very closely as it is the judge’s responsibility to, among other things, determine its admissibility and to rule on all objections.
 Moreover, in jury trials, judges generally include a summary of the evidence in their charge to the jury.

-The proposed amendments would, on consent of the parties, allow a judge to continue the trial without the jury and render a verdict when the jury is reduced to below ten jurors.
-Although this would not be utilized in all cases, it would prevent some mistrials as there will be some situations where accused persons will prefer an expedient resolution of their case and choose to continue the trial with a judge sitting without the jury rather than starting a new trial.
+The amendments allow a judge, on consent of the parties, to continue the trial without the jury and render a verdict when the jury is reduced to below ten jurors.
+Although this will not be used in all cases, it prevents some mistrials, as there are some situations where accused persons prefer an expedient resolution of their case and choose to continue the trial with a judge sitting without the jury rather than starting a new trial.